Short Fuse Brewing

 A close inspection of the logo’s negative space reveals a mind-blowing secret, a reward for customers taking the time to look deeper.

-The custom packaging for Short Fuse’s IPA Bomb draws on the bombastic primary colours and explosive imagery featured in their earlier labels.
+The custom packaging we designed for Short Fuse's IPA Bomb draws on the bombastic primary colours and explosive imagery featured in their earlier labels.
 The convex illustrative lettering along the can’s front gives the sense that the key image, a fat bomb, is bursting—a megaton explosion of flavour about to descend onto customers’ taste buds.

 The can artwork details feature small bombs breaking out of the central blast imagery, each bomb emblazoned with shark teeth nose art made famous by America’s Flying Tiger squadron.